Gal009/Some-Modifications/README.md

 - Poisoned

-I know that the code is garbage (But i TRIED to do something good) you have any suggestions of things to add, you can DM me then on discord: Gal.#3167
+I know that the code is garbage (But i TRIED to do something good) you have any suggestions of things to add, if you can DM me then on discord: Gal.#3167

 (Shout out to Sexiled Contributer and Joker for helping me out)